 One Takeaway from Working with the CPDC?

 When asked what her takeaway from her time with the Career & Professional Development Center was, she said,

 “It just takes someone –anyone—to believe in you.
 That makes the difference.”

-Carla expressed gratitude and admiration for the support and community she was able to find in our space and how empowered she felt to have someone in her corner, rooting for her.
+Carla expressed gratitude to her Career Coach, Olga Kingsbury, and admiration for the support and community she was able to find in our space and how empowered she felt to have someone in her corner, rooting for her.
 To find someone who can encourage you, lift you higher, and help you find a path really does make all the difference.